VerifyTests/DiffEngine/docs/mdsource/diff-tool.source.md

 # Diff Tool

-When a test fails verification the difference between the received and verified files is displayed in a diff tool.
+When a test fails verification the difference between the received and verified files is displayed in a tool.

 ## Initial difference behavior